mui/material-ui/docs/data/base/getting-started/customization/customization.md

 You can use this object to style your component.

-### Creating custom components using hooks
+## Creating custom components using hooks

-If you need to create your own component structure, you can use the provided hooks.
+If you need complete control over a component's rendered HTML structure, you can build it with hooks.

-They encapsulate the logic of the components while not enforcing structure.
+Hooks give you access to the _logic_ that a component uses, but without any default structure.
+See ["Components vs. hooks" on the Base Usage page](http://localhost:3000/base/getting-started/usage/#components-vs-hooks) for more details.

-Hooks return the current state of the component (`checked`, `disabled`, `open`, etc., depending on the component) and provide functions that return props you can apply to your components.
+Hooks return the current state of the component (e.g. `checked`, `disabled`, `open`, etc.) and provide functions that return props you can apply to your fully custom components.

-Again, let's take a Switch as an example.
-The corresponding hook is called `useSwitch`.
+In the case of [SwitchUnstyled](/base/react-switch), the component is accompanied by the `useSwitch` hook which gives you all of the functionality without any structure.

 It returns the following object:

 ```ts